electron/forge/README.md

 # FAQ

-## How do I use this with `webpack`/`babel`/`typescript`/other build tool?
+## How do I use this with `webpack`/`babel`/other build tool?

-By default, Electron Forge only runs vanilla (i.e., non-compiled) JavaScript, but for typescript, webpack, and other build tool support check out the [plugins](https://www.electronforge.io/config/plugins) section of our docs site.
+By default, Electron Forge only runs vanilla (i.e., non-compiled) JavaScript, but for webpack and other build tooling support check out the [plugins](https://www.electronforge.io/config/plugins) section of our docs site.
 We currently have plugins for Webpack and Electron Compile, and a [template for Webpack](https://www.electronforge.io/templates/webpack-template).